 Exams and Tests

 A pregnancy test will be positive, even if you are not pregnant.
-The pregnancy hormone (HCG) level will be high.
+The pregnancy hormone (HCG or human chorionic gonadotropin) level will be high.

 A pelvic exam may find an enlarged uterus and ovaries.